 Follicle-Stimulating Hormone (FSH) Test

-The FSH level can help find out if male or female sex organs (testicles or ovaries) are working as they should.
+The FSH level can help find out if sex organs (testicles or ovaries) are working as they should.

 Why It Is Done

 The amount of FSH is measured to: